jkenney0501/dbt_superstore_dim_model/README.md

 from employees_stage
 ```

-Once the stages are complete, type 2 slowly changing dimemsnions are then added to the snapshots folder (so dbt can do its thing) to capture any changes while
+Once the stages are complete, type 2 slowly changing dimemsnions are sent to the snapshots folder in dbt to capture any changes while
 The other models become intermediate models where we begin to apply business logic to create our consumption layer.

-**summary screensnip of type 2 for emps**
+Th esanpshots will also go through additional logic as they are imported to intermediate as well.
+We want to capture and add the is_current and end_dates.

-## Slowly Changing Dimensions
+## More on Slowly Changing Dimensions

 The employees for Supestore are broken into a separate Dimension that is a type 2 slowly changing dimension.
 The method used is the timestamp method in dbt.
 The table is materialized in a file level configuration as a snapshot and written to a dedicated SCD schema.
 The customers and products table follow the same pattern as both have potential to change and the history should be captured.
 Typically, these are pulling directly from the source data but in this case, one large table was broken down into dimensions and fact so the cutomers and prodcuts were aprt of that and had to be broken down as stages first.
 The employees is a separate file and was staged as such with all going dorectly to snapshots after testing.

+``sql
+-- note the scd snapshot uses a snapshot madcro and is run with by calling: dbt snapshot

+-- creates type 2 slowly changing dimension for customers

+{% snapshot scd_t2_employees %}

+{{
+    config(
+        target_database='superstore',
+        target_schema='dev_snapshots',
+        unique_key='emp_id',
+        strategy='timestamp',
+        updated_at='updated_at',
+        invalidate_hard_deletes=True
+    )
+}}

+-- create employees dim, this is an scd type 2
+with emps_dedupe_dim as(
+    select
+        *,
+        row_number() over(partition by emp_id, first_name, last_name, level, state, age, hire_date, job_title, status order by emp_id) as total_rows
+    from {{ ref('stg_employees') }}
+)
+select
+    emp_id,
+    first_name,
+    last_name,
+    level,
+    state,
+    age,
+    hire_date,
+    job_title,
+    status,
+    updated_at
+from emps_dedupe_dim
+where total_rows = 1

+{% endsnapshot %}

+``

-To mimic a source change, the employee table is updated to reflect a promotion in by way of job title.
-This is doen in Snowflake with the following code:
+To mimic a source change (and to visualize it), the employee table is updated to reflect a promotion in by way of job title.
+This is doen in Snowflake with the following code: (Note this is the finsihed row level data.)

 ```sql
 -- change an employees job title to 'SPB' due to a promotion